bluemelodybox/west-nile-virus-prediction/README.md

 # Project 4: West Nile Virus Prediction

+### Executive Summary

+West Nile virus is most commonly spread to humans through infected mosquitos.
+Around 20% of people who become infected with the virus develop symptoms ranging from a persistent fever, to serious neurological illnesses that can result in death.

+In 2002, the first human cases of West Nile virus were reported in Chicago.
+By 2004 the City of Chicago and the Chicago Department of Public Health (CDPH) had established a comprehensive surveillance and control program that is still in effect today.

+Surveillance activities includes:

+- Finding and monitoring places where adult mosquitoes lay eggs.
+The larvae that hatch from eggs are found in these same places.
+- Tracking mosquito populations and the viruses they may be carrying
+- Determining if EPA-registered insecticides will be effective

+Every week from late spring through the fall, mosquitos in traps across the city are tested for the virus.
+The results of these tests influence when and where the city will spray airborne pesticides based on the model prediction to control adult mosquito populations.

 ### Problem Statement

-The intent of this project is to analyze weather data and train data to predicting the presence of the West Nile virus, for a given time, location, and species.
+The intent of this project is to analyze weather data and train data to build a model to predict the presence of the West Nile virus, for a given time, location, and species.
+The  output from the WNV algorithm is a score indicating the risk that a specific site could test positive for WNV in an upcoming week.

 In addition, a cost benefit analysis is done to give recommendations on where and when to spray to reduce the most amount of mosquito with the least cost.

 ### General approach